ishween/SocialCampaignGenAI/SPIKE_DOC.md

 - **Semantic brand alignment:** Addressed by the LangGraph quality loop.
 Gemini 3 Flash scores each generated image on brand alignment (0–5) before composition.
 This is LLM-as-judge, already implemented.

-- **CLIP score:** CLIP measures cosine similarity between image and text embeddings using a shared encoder (e.g., OpenAI CLIP, OpenCLIP).
-Calculating it requires direct access to a CLIP model's weights, either a local open-source model or a self-hosted instance.
-The Gemini API does not expose embeddings in a format compatible with standard CLIP evaluation.
-If added to the production evaluation pipeline, CLIP would run locally against saved output images using an open-source model (e.g., `openai/clip-vit-base-patch32`), not via the Gemini API.
-Added to production roadmap.

 - **Accessibility:** Alt-text generation is not implemented in the POC.

 - **Legal review:** Product depictions in regulated industries (pharmaceuticals, financial services, alcohol) require human legal sign-off.
 A production extension would flag the asset, send a notification (email, Slack webhook, or ticketing system), and persist the pipeline state.
 On approval or rejection received via webhook, the pipeline resumes, accepting the asset or discarding it.
-This follows the same pattern as the LangGraph human-in-the-loop checkpoint already scoped in `FUTURE_SCOPE.md §5`.
+This follows the same pattern as the LangGraph human-in-the-loop checkpoint already scoped in `FUTURE_SCOPE.md`.

 ---